Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Sumeria/Sumeria.md

 Marriage was mostly arranged by the parents and premarital sex was discouraged, though this might have been a later development.

 Musically sumerians played the flute and the lyre, some of the latter have even survived to modern times.
+## Language
+The written language of Sumeria started out as hieroglyphic using ideograms.
+Eventually it developed into the well known *cuneiform* with the wedge shaped strokes.
+A well known work from Sumeria is the *Epic of Gilgamesh* written in standard Sumerian cuneifrom.

+The Sumerian language is a language isolate since it has no known antecedents or descendants.

+## Religion

 ## Summary